Luligu/matterbridge/README.md

 - flow sensor
 - light sensor

+In the zigbee2mqtt and shelly plugins select the option to expose the switch devices like light or outlet cause they don't show up like switch (Matterbridge uses a modified switch device type without client cluster).

+### Alexa issues

 Devices with child endpoints are not shown correctly.

-In the zigbee2mqtt and shelly plugins select the option to expose the switch devices like light or outlet cause they don't show up like switch (Matterbridge uses a modified switch device type without client cluster).

 ## SmartThings